 During their first semester, undergraduate students in the College of Communication take three liberal arts courses and COM CO 101 The World of Communication, which is the core communication course.
 In subsequent semesters of the first two years, course requirements allow for limited flexibility while ensuring that some depth of knowledge is achieved.
 Students should become familiar with the requirements and give careful thought to the choices they make.

 The required course for all COM undergraduate students is:

-- COM CO 101 The World of Communication (must be taken with a C or higher to continue in COM, cannot be retaken)
+- COM CO 101 The World of Communication (must be taken with a C or higher to continue in COM, can only be retaken once, cannot count twice for credit)

 - COM CO 201 Introduction to Communication Writing